mishadoff/mishadoff.github.io/_drafts/2013-12-11-clojure-design-patterns.markdown

 - Battle
 - Quest
-- Opening Chest
+- Open Chest

-**Pedro:** Characters behave differently in different events, for example mages cast spells in battle, but rogues prefer silent melee combat, locked chests are skipped by most characters, but rogues can unlock them, etc.
+**Pedro:** Characters behave differently in different events, for example mages cast spells in battle, but rogues prefer silent melee combat; locked chests are skipped by most characters, but rogues can unlock them, etc.
 **Eve:** Looks like ideal candidate for `Template Method`?
 **Pedro:** Yes.
 We define abstract algorithm, and then specify